beeva-arturomartinez/beeva-best-practices/cloud/aws/README.md

 ##### Advanced Features
 S3 has some interesiting extra features:
 * The video streaming capacity
-* The capacity to store and serve static webpages, acting like a static webhosting.
+* The capacity to store and serve static webpages, acting like a static webhosting
-* Object distribution via BitTorrent protocol, in order to get less API calls and the consecuent picing benefits.
+* Object distribution via BitTorrent protocol, in order to get less API calls and the consecuent pricing benefits

 #### Glacier

 Amazon Glacier is an extreme low-cost AWS storage designed, which has been designed for archives and historical data.
 It provides a flexible and high durable storage, and it integrates seamlessly with S3 to define the object lifecycle at bucket level.

 Glacier is commonly used to manage infrequent accessed data.
-The jobs to get data back to S3 used to take 2-5 hour to complete.
+The jobs to get data from Glacier back to S3 used to take 2-5 hour to complete.

 #### EBS